sgarciav/sergiogarciavergara.com/README.md

 This is my personal website.
 I use [Jekyll](https://jekyllrb.com/) and the [flexible-jekyll](http://jekyllthemes.org/themes/flexible-jekyll/) theme.
-This repo is meant to keep track of the changes I've made to the orignal theme
+This repo is meant to keep track of the changes I've made to the orignal theme.

 # Dependencies